Our bodies are designed to handle stress, and going through bouts of it is a completely normal and beneficial physiologic response.

 Write down your top 3 priorities for the day

-- Remember you’re human and taking time for your health (physical, mental and emotional) is vital to your wellbeing.
+- Remember you’re human and taking time for your health is vital to your wellbeing.
+This wholistic approach to health can benefit you physically, mentally, and emotionally.

-- Use your long, never ending “To Do” list to pick your top 3 tasks and priorities for the day.
-Complete these first and then if you still have time you can complete “Bonus” tasks from your ongoing list, because you’re such a rock star!
-However, even if you only complete those top 3 tasks for the day, you can rest easy at nigh knowing you still had a very successful and productive day.
+- Use your long, never-ending “To Do” list to pick your top 3 tasks and priorities for the day.
+Complete these first and then if you still have time you can complete “Bonus” tasks from your ongoing list because you’re such a rock star!
+However, even if you only complete those top 3 tasks for the day, you can rest easy at night knowing you still had a very successful and productive day.

-Remember, taking time for yourself and your health is essential to your ability to care for others.
+Remember, taking time for yourself and focusing on wholistic wellness is essential to your ability to care for others.
 Your body can only last so long in a stressful state before your health begins to pay a price for it.